archaeogeek/sparqldownloader/Readme.md

   **Caveats**

   This was done to scratch an itch and teach myself further python.
 As such it's fairly rudimentary!
 Given time I will improve the code and may add additional functionality as necessary.
-The examples are mainly UK-oriented, and gathered from various locations on the internet- the authors are acknowledged in the comments at the top of each file.
+The examples are mainly UK-oriented, and gathered from various locations on the internet- the authors are acknowledged in the comments at the top of each file where appropriate.